 Demand Generation Team

 The ServiceMax marketing organization has 30 people, with 13 dedicated to demand generation.
 Eight of those 13 positions are pursuing projects in digital marketing and field marketing.
 The other five folks are on the operations team.
-The demand generation team concerns itself with building the sales pipeline and working with the enterprise and strategic sales teams to source additional opportunities.
+The demand generation team concerns itself with building the sales pipeline and working with the enterprise and teams devoted to sales development strategies to source additional opportunities.
 Pat explained that “whether marketing sources it (as pipeline) or sales sources – it doesn’t matter to us as long as we get it in the (opportunity) funnel.
 Then we influence it through digital, orchestrated efforts and in-person activities”.

 Internal Sales Development Representative (SDR) teams prequalify accounts and opportunities.
 The sales development team is split into three geographic (North America, Europe and Asia Pacific) regions.
 There are 15 people assigned to perform this task across a hybrid of inbound / outbound efforts.